-{\bf Quantified types for (Linear-)Algebraic $\lambda$-calculi.} Standard type systems only provide a part of the solution; they are unable for instance to impose that well-typed linear combinations of terms $\sum\alpha_i.\ve{t}_i$ is barycentric \cite{Tasson}, i.e. that it has $\sum \alpha_i=1$.
-That is unless we provide them with a handle upon these scalars.
-This is the purpose of the {\em scalar} type system which is proposed in this paper.
-Our main contribution in this paper is indeed to have managed a type system of a novel kind, whose role is to keep track of `the amount of a type' by summing the amplitudes of its contributing terms, and reflecting this amount within the type.
-As an example of its use, we have demonstrated that the type system can be used to guarantee that the normal form of a term is barycentric (see section \ref{sec:disc}).
-This in a way specializes {\em Lineal} into a barycentric, higher-order $\lambda$-calculus \cite{Tasson}.\\ Endowing \emph{Lineal} with a non-trivial, more informative / fine-grained type system was quite a challenge, as the reader will judge.
-But we believe that fine-grained type theories for these non-deterministic / parallel / barycentric extensions of calculi, whic capture how many processes are in what class of states, with what weight\ldots\ constitute promising routes towards relevant, less ad-hoc quantitative logics.
-In this paper we only begin to explore that route, by proving a {\em no-cloning theorem} for the scalar logic induced by the scalar type system -- which echoes a long literature on Linear Logic and Quantum Computation.
+Standard type systems only provide a part of the solution; they are unable for instance to impose that well-typed terms have normal form $\sum\alpha_i.\ve{t}_i$ with the constraint that $\sum \alpha_i=1$, a property which is referred to as barycentricity in the previous literature \cite{TassonTLCA09}.
+Our main contribution in this paper is to have managed a type system of a novel kind, \scalar, which has the ability to keep track of `the amount of a type' by summing the amplitudes of its contributing terms and reflecting this amount through scalars within the types.
+As an example application of the \scalar\ type system, we have demonstrated that the type system can be used to enforce the barycentric property (see section~\ref{sec:disc}), thereby specializing {\em Lineal} into a barycentric, higher-order $\lambda$-calculus.

+Endowing \emph{Lineal} with a non-trivial, more informative, fine-grained type system was quite a challenge, as the reader will judge.
+We believe that fine-grained type theories for these non-deterministic, parallel, probabilistic or quantum extensions of calculi, which capture how many processes are in what class of states (with what weight), constitute truly promising routes towards relevant, less ad-hoc quantitative logics.